Panama Canal Gatun Locks aerial view

 • Solidifies Panama's global dominance

-Winners: Panama, mega-ship operators, global trade
+Winners: Panama, mega-ship operators

 🚂 Alternatives Succeed